Facts About Heart Disease

 Heart disease is the leading cause of death for both men and women in the United States.
-It kills 610,000 people every year — making it the cause of one in every four deaths.
+It kills more than 600,000 people every year — making it the cause of one in every four deaths.

 The heart is a complex organ.
 Taking care of it can lead to a longer life and better health, but it requires you be an active participant in your own heart health.
 Knowing more about how your heart works and the signs and symptoms of heart disease could help you take better care of it.
 Here are a few facts about your heart and the diseases that can affect it.